Finding the Chalice

 At this time Ireland was under Penal law and it would not have been unusual for Mass to be held in secret at the Rath(irish for a circular fort).

 One popular theory suggests that maybe the hoard was buried in haste due to the approach of enemy soldiers.
-This would explain why the artefacts were buried without a case to protect them.
+This would explain why the artifacts were buried without a case to protect them.
 For whatever reason, whoever concealed these precious objects was never to have the opportunity to return for their collection.

 Describing the Chalice